 If your cat's skin condition is the result of a nutritional imbalance, a veterinarian or vet dermatologist may recommend a specific type of food or diet.

-Sometimes, one of our vets or a veterinary dermatologist will remove a growth and send it for a biopsy to determine the cause.
+Sometimes, one of our vets or a veterinary dermatologist will remove the growth and send it for a biopsy to determine the cause.
 From there, treatment can be planned, if required.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.